Avocarrot/hiring/ui-ux/assignment.md

 # Deliverables

-1. A User Interface showcasing how the app will look and function (The level of detail is open-ended and can span from a simple wireframe to a full mockup).
+1. A User Interface showcasing how the app will look and function.
+This can range from low-level wireframe(s) to high-level high-fidelity design(s).
 2. A short paragraph articulating the design thinking behind this solution.
-3. (Optional) Any ideation phase artifacts (User flows, site-maps) etc.
+3. Please include any ideation phase artifacts (User flows, site-maps) etc.